Luis Adrian Rios

 • Ad Hoc Reviewer

-Management Science, Strategy Science, Research Policy, and others
+Strategic Management Journal, Management Science, Organization Science, Strategy Science, Research Policy, and others

 Selected Awards & Grants